Zivanna Letisha Siregar: Early life and career

 Zivanna wearing traditional Balinese dress, during 2018 Asian Games torch relay on 18 July 2018.

-Born in Jakarta, Indonesia, with the Batak and Sundanese background from her parents, She is the former winner of Elite Model Look Indonesia, and competed in Elite Model Look Asia Pacific 2006 in China.
-On 2007, She is finishing her High School at Al-Izhar Pondok Labu - Jakarta.
-She hold the Bachelor of Economics from University of Indonesia.
+Born in Jakarta, Indonesia, with the Batak and Sundanese background from her parents, she is the former winner of Elite Model Look Indonesia, and competed in Elite Model Look Asia Pacific 2006 in China.
+On 2007, she is finished High School at Al-Izhar Pondok Labu - Jakarta.
+She holds a Bachelor of Economics from University of Indonesia.

-She is currently working as a news presenter on Indonesian TV station NET.TV and she eager to become a movie star.
+She is currently working as a news presenter on Indonesian TV station NET.TV and she is eager to become a movie star.
 There have been some offers, but she has rejected them because she doesn't like the roles.

 Beside work as a presenter, on 2 September 2012 Zivanna was chosen as the "Ambassador for Orangutans", visiting the Orangutan Foundation International’s - Orangutan Care Center and Quarantine in Pasir Panjang as well as Camp Leakey in Tanjung Puting National Park to publicize the plight of wild orangutan populations and their habitat, tropical rain forest, in Sumatra and Borneo.
 During her visit she interviewed Dr. Birute Galdikas, President of OFI, for television.
 Zivanna is fluent in both Indonesian and English.

 Zivanna is also work as a content and book writer published by Elex Media Komputindo, known to have just completed her second book titled "Trik Juara Mengatur Waktu (Champion Trick to Set a Time)" which was released on April 22, 2016.
 Previously, she also released her first best selling book in 2013 "Buku Pintar Cewek Juara (Guide Book of a Woman Champion)".

 On 21 February 2016, She is married to Indonesian businessman Haries Argareza Harahap in Dharmawangsa Hotel - Jakarta. and giving birth her only son, Ryoji Ibrahim Harahap in November 16, 2017.
 On 18 July 2018, President of Indonesia - Joko Widodo, appointed Zivanna to be a Pendet dancer, wearing traditional Balinese dress, for the opening ceremony of 2018 Asian Games torch relay in Grobogan Regency, Central Java - Indonesia.